cianeastwood/qedr/README.md

 ## Quantitative Evaluation of Disentangled Representations

-Implementation of our [NIPS 2017 workshop](https://sites.google.com/view/disentanglenips2017) paper: [A Framework for the Quantitative Evaluation of Disentangled Representations](https://drive.google.com/file/d/0Bwy4Nlx78QCCbnpMdGNvYmNnU2VoMzVfdkdFaHhaT3B0Rmdr/view).
+Code to reproduce the results in our ICLR 2018 paper: [A Framework for the Quantitative Evaluation of Disentangled Representations](https://openreview.net/forum?id=By-7dz-AZ).

 ## Prerequisites